LeigeMacharia/odin-recipes/README.md

 I will be using lists, links and the general outlook of a basic HTML setup.

 I have created 3 recipes and used the "<a>" tag to link all the 3 webpages.

+It has been a bit of a challenge, especially with the coordination of where to place the directories, commiting and pushing .

+I am learning slowly by slowly, it is challenging but I enjoy it alot.

+With a bit of practice I will get there.